JuanTenopala/Project_4/README.md

 ## Objective
 This project aims to create a dashboard containing a prediction of medals, based on an ML model and on previous Olympic Games performance data.
 The dataset to fit such model was found and is available in Kaggle page [Summer Olympics Medals (1976-2008)](https://www.kaggle.com/datasets/divyansh22/summer-olympics-medals).
+The Olympic Games represent a critical pinnacle of global sports, where nations compete for prestige, athletes strive for excellence, and fans engage deeply with the event.
+Accurate predictions of medal counts are essential for nations and sports federations, media, logistics, etc.

 Potential uses of this model are:
-* as a base for sport bets sites predictions
-* as a benchmark for teams' performance
-* as an reference for general public, etc
+Rports Analytics and Team Preparations
+Betting and Fantasy Sports
+Media and Broadcasting
+Sponsorship and Marketing
+Fan Engagement and Digital Platforms
+Government and Public Policy
+Event Management and Logistics
+Research and Development

 ## Inspiration
-Olympic Games represent some of the best characteristics of human condition and precisely 2024 is a Summer Olympic Games year, then creating a dashboard to predict medal count was a natural choice.
+The Olympic Games are the world's only truly global, multi-sport, celebratory athletics competition.
+With more than 200 countries participating in over 400 events across the Summer and Winter Games, the Olympics are where the world comes to compete, feel inspired, and be together.
+Sports have the power to change lives, which is why we seek to create a model that predicts the medal count of the world's foremost sports competition.

 ## Visuals